sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>objenesis</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A library for instantiating Java objects
+Short desc    : A library for instantiating Java objects
 URL          : http://objenesis.org/
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : Objenesis is a small Java library that serves one purpose: to instantiate
+Descript     : Objenesis is a small Java library that serves one purpose: to instantiate
              : a new object of a particular class.
              : Java supports dynamic instantiation of classes using Class.newInstance();
              : however, this only works if the class has an appropriate constructor.
 There